rabbi-lion/dwm-install/README.md

 `nsxiv` is used as the default image viewer.

-It is **compiled from source from my GitHub repository** and is not installed from the Arch Linux repositories.
+`nsxiv` itself is **compiled from source from my GitHub repository** by `dwm-install`; it is not installed from the Arch Linux or Debian repositories.

 Source: